hanesy/machine-learning-challenge/README.md

 ### Comparison
 As a final step, I compile the scores for the hypertuned models and observe the best-fit model in this [notebook](Model_Comparison.ipynb).

-## Reporting
+## Final Report

-For each of the models, I asked the following questions:
+### Research Questions
+Overall, I was interested in answering the question:
+**Which model best fits the data?**

+However, I had a smaller research questions I wanted to answer from each of the models.
 * What is the difference between using standard scaler and minmax scaler, if any?
-* What is the improvement
+* What is the improvement from hypertraining the model?

 From observing the model scores, rfc (random forest classifer) with standard scaler has the best fit to the data.